KayTrust/proof-types/BBSPlus/BBSPlus2024.md

 ## createBBSPlus2024Proof

 The following algorithm creates a BBSPlus2024 proof object for a verifiable credential.
-The required inputs are a credential, (which optional fields `issuanceDate`, `expirationDate` and a required field `credentialSubject`), a BBS+ private key and a public parameter known as a `label` (a string).
+The required inputs are a credential, (which required fields `issuanceDate`, `credentialSubject` and an optional field `expirationDate`), a BBS+ private key and a public parameter known as a `label` (a string).

 1. Generate the message list `messages` from the credential.
     1. Create an object of depth one with `issuanceDate`, `expirationDate` and all the information from `credentialSubject`.
-    2. Define a claim order where the strings `.issuanceDate` and `.expirationDate` are always first.
+    2. Define a claim order.
-    3. Flat this new object in an array that must follow the pattern `[key1, value1, key2, value2, ...]`, where `keyn` is either `".issuanceDate"`, `".expirationDate"` or the claim name, always in a even index, and the value in the subsequent odd index.
-Values for `issuanceDate` or `expirationDate` defaults to `0`.
+    3. Flat this new object in an array that must follow the pattern `[key1, value1, key2, value2, ...]`, where `keyn` is either `".issuanceDate"`, `".expirationDate"` or the claim name, always an even index, and the value the subsequent odd index.
+Value for `expirationDate` defaults to `0`.
+The order of `keyn` is the same as the claim order defined on the previous step.
 2. Sign the message list with the BBS+ private key and public parameters.
 You must derived public parameter `messageCount` from the array generated in step 1.
 3. Encode the signature bytes in base 64 url.
 4. Generate `proof` object with `type`, `sig`, `label` and `claims` properties.